5 Hidden Dirty Water Risks Every Dog Parent Must Know

 What kind of illnesses can my dog contract from dirty water?

 You may be shocked to learn that your dog can get sick from water that even looks clean.
-Additionally, the water may even be flowing.
-However, it can make your dog sick if he or she drinks or even plays in it.
-Here are the top five culprits of water-borne illnesses in dogs.
+Also, the water may even be flowing.
+However, it can make your dog sick just by drinking or playing in it.
+Here are the top five culprits of waterborne illnesses in dogs.

 1. Blue Green Algae Poisoning in Dogs